Alistair-Turcan/iRibo/README.md

 iRibo

-A comprehensive tool for ... (brief description of what iRibo does).
+A comprehensive tool for integrating ribosome profiling data to detect genome wide translation.

 ------------------------------------------------------------------------------